 An introduction to the application and adaptation of technology to classroom teaching.
 Development of technology skills that enable teachers to develop effective instructional materials.
-Fall and Spring

-EDUC 6312/7312 Writing for Publication
+EDUC 6312 Writing for Publication

 This course will enable students to critique and write scholarly papers using the APA Publication Manual.
 Students will be introduced to the submission and publication process and the expectations of prospective publishers.
+Same as EDUC 7312.